jurask/KLayoutGradientTool/README.md

 Usage
 -----
-Tool can bee accessed through Edit->Selection->Fill by gradient.
+Tool can be accessed through Edit -> Selection -> Fill by gradient.
 It will fill selected object by layer or datatype gradient.

 ![screenshot](doc/screenshot.png)